Ordina-Group/JWorks-blog/_posts/2024-10-25-clean-code-and-the-clean-coder.md

 ```

 #### 3. DRY (Don't Repeat Yourself) Principle
-As Uncle Bob states, “Duplication may be the root of all evil in software.”
+As Uncle Bob states, "Duplication may be the root of all evil in software."
 The DRY principle emphasizes the importance of reducing duplication in your code to reduce the potential for errors.
 When the same code appears in multiple places, any changes require updates in every location, increasing the risk of inconsistencies and errors.